ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 ;: The faults of others go.
 Then let us
 all, when we commence To censure friend
 or foe.
 Think of the harm one word may
-do, To those we little
+do, To those we little know.
+Remember
+curses sometimes like Our chickens roost
+at home ; Don&#x27;t speak of others&#x27; faults
+until We have none of our own.
 </td></tr></table>

 ---